 Weird Sounds Your Air Conditioner Makes & What They Mean

-If your unit is making a high pitched squealing noise, the issue is usually either the belt connecting the motor to the blower has slipped or the bearings on your condenser fan’s motor.
+If your unit is making a high-pitched squealing noise, the issue is usually either the belt connecting the motor to the blower has slipped or the bearings on your condenser fan’s motor.

-If you have a newer unit, it’s more likely that the issue is the bearings on your condenser fan’s motor.
-Newer units utilize direct-drive motors without belts, which pull air across the condenser coils in your compressor.
+If you have a newer unit, the issue is more likely the bearings on your condenser fan’s motor.
+Newer units use direct-drive motors without belts, which pull air across the condenser coils in your compressor.

 Why Your Air Conditioner Is Making a Buzzing Sound